slatro/anoma/README.md

 For more information on a smooth git experience check out the [git section in contributor's guide](./documentation/contributing/git.livemd)

-Happy hacking, and don't be afraid to submit patches.
+Happy hacking, and don't be afraid to submit patches